 Overall approach

 We followed Potts and colleagues (2022) in developing an initial step selection function, using this function to parameterise an IBM, identifying discrepancies between the IBMs predictions and empirical patterns, and then refining the step selection function.
 We iterate through this process until we arrive at a satisfactory IBM.
-IBM evaluation was based on the model’s ability to replicate patterns observed in GPS-tracked red deer; these include step length, home range size, and the spatial distribution of deer activity.
+IBM evaluation was based on the model’s ability to replicate patterns observed in GPS-tracked red deer; namely home range size and the spatial distribution of deer activity.

 Movement data analysis